pattonsgirl/Spring2021-CEG2410/Projects/Project4/README.md

 ## Advice & Resources

-When writing scripts, there are two ways to go about making sure you're on the right track.
-When first learning, I recommend running each command on the command line, then writing it in your script if it worked.
-If you've programmed before, you may remember that print statements are your best friend when it comes to debugging.

 Remember that Google is your friend - its pretty rare as a sys admin to run in to a problem that no one else has ever found.
 Between forums, blogs, and **documentation** you can usually find an answer or a place to start.
 If you feel like you are going down a "rabbit hole" ask questions on the Discord channel so I or your classmates can push you back in the right direction.

 ## SLAPD